-I’m still staggering under the amount of sweets I’ve gorged on in the past few days.
+I’m still staggering under the number of sweets I’ve gorged on in the past few days.
 Diwali season was literally a ‘mithai season’ (sweets season) for me with sweets made at home, others’ homes and store-bought making their merry way into my system.
 I won’t insult your intelligence by insisting ‘I couldn’t say no’.

 Nope, I could have but I am a greedy human being who loves her food too much and does not resist when someone holds a plate filled with goodies under her nose.

 However, after that mega sweet binge, my taste buds are protesting even that measly teaspoon of demerara sugar that goes in my cuppa.
 “We want savoury!
 We want savoury!” they seem to be screaming.

 So while I go back to my warm lemon water routine to clean the system, I’m hoping someone cooks me something spicy and wholesome this weekend.
 Hint!
 Hint!
 Hint!

 The ‘mangsho ghughni’ or ‘mutton & dried peas curry’ is a must-have during the Bijoya visits.
 I did learn and cook this sumptuousness then and even clicked photographs.
 But then my camera – that I continue to struggle with – decided to play truant.
 There was an as-yet-unidentified issue with the photographs’ format that was sorted out only a few days ago by a tech-savvy friend.

 And since my taste buds are craving the savoury at this point, I decided “now is the time to share”.

 The ‘mangsho ghughni’ is a variation on the much-loved Kolkata street food ‘ghughni’ in which dried yellow peas are cooked in a masala gravy and served in disposable bowls made of leaves and a wooden spoon.
 In most such cases, the ghughni (pronounced ghh-oo-ghh-nee) is vegetarian.